Kavarera/K-Hotel/README.md

 # K-Hotel (Beta)

 K-Hotel is a business app for hotel.
 This app has 4 account type for now.
 There is Admin, Front Office, HouseKeeping Supervisor, HouseKeeping,Each account has different feature.
-This app was inspired by LKS(Lomba Kompetensi Siswa). this app works for windows and android only.
+This app was inspired by LKS(Lomba Kompetensi Siswa).
+There will be 2 versions of this app, for Windows and Android

 <div>
 <h2 align="center"> UI Showcase</h2>